Open Science

 Took place on 20 May 2025 with a focus on Open Licenses, Assisting Digital Tools as well as Open data and version control.
 More information and programme of the training.

-Open Science represents a fundamental shift in the way knowledge is created, shared and utilized.
+Open science represents a fundamental shift in the way knowledge is created, shared and utilised.
 It encompasses the principles of transparency, inclusivity and collaboration, thereby fostering innovation and societal impact.
-Our Open Science Recognition Award recognises the contributions of individuals who have demonstrated a strong commitment to Open Science.

 The CHARM-EU Open Science Recognition Award 2023 was given to Utrecht University’s Dr. Saskia Stevens for her promising Citizen Science project and her outstanding achievement in promoting Open Science attitude.